Vykosis/cron-fetch-browser/README.md

 1. Connects to your Neon database
 2. Queries for active scheduled tasks that are due for execution
-3. Executes each task using browser automation via Browserbase
+3. Executes each task using Browser-Use Cloud API
 4. Updates the `last_run_at` timestamp for each completed task

 ## Features

 - **Database Integration**: Connects to Neon PostgreSQL database
 - **Smart Scheduling**: Parses schedule strings like "every 1 hour", "every 30 minutes", etc.
-- **Browser Automation**: Uses Browserbase for reliable browser automation
+- **Browser Automation**: Uses Browser-Use Cloud API for reliable browser automation
 - **Error Handling**: Robust error handling with proper cleanup
 - **Logging**: Detailed console output for monitoring
+- **Async HTTP**: Uses aiohttp for efficient API communication

 ## Environment Variables

 Set these environment variables in your Railway project:

 - `DATABASE_URL`: Your Neon database connection string
-- `BROWSERBASE_API_KEY`: Your Browserbase API key
+- `BROWSER_USE_API_KEY`: Your Browser-Use Cloud API key
-- `BROWSERBASE_PROJECT_ID`: Your Browserbase project ID

 ## Database Schema